Bartozzz/bartozzz.github.io/content/blog/2022-06-11-case-study-tilt-copters/index.md

 ## Conclusion

-Making a simple game was a great way to learn the Expo internals and limitations, but `expo-pixi` it's not the best tool for the job:
+Making a simple game was a great way to learn the Expo internals and limitations, but `expo-pixi` it’s not the best tool for the job:
 - there is a lack of support when it comes to `expo-pixi`;
 - there are plenty of bugs, especially on Android devices;
 - the performance is not great overall;